Mangalore Mangala Devi Temple – Karnataka

 Introduction

-The Mangala Devi Temple is a significant Hindu temple dedicated to the goddess Adi Parasakthi, located in the Bolar area of Mangalore City in Dakshina Kannada District, Karnataka, India.
-The city of Mangalore itself is named after the presiding deity of this temple, Mangala Devi.
-This temple holds great importance among Shakta shrines in India, emphasizing the worship of the divine feminine, or Shakti.
+The Mangala Devi Temple is a prominent Hindu temple dedicated to Goddess Adi Parasakthi.
+Located in the Bolar area of Mangalore City in Dakshina Kannada District, Karnataka, India, this temple holds immense significance in the region.
+Mangalore itself derives its name from the presiding deity of the temple, Mangala Devi, and is considered one of the important Shakta shrines in India, emphasizing the worship of the divine feminine or Shakti.

 Puranic Significance

-The temple was originally constructed by Kundavarman, who was a renowned king of the Alupa dynasty during the period of 960 – 980 CE.
-It is said that the construction of this temple was carried out under the guidance of Matsyendranath.
-In the 17th century CE, the Nayakas of Bidnur, particularly from Ikkeri, conducted extensive renovations to the temple.
+- The Mangala Devi Temple was originally constructed by King Kundavarman, a ruler of the Alupa dynasty, around the period of 960–980 CE.
+It is believed that the construction of the temple was done under the guidance of Matsyendranath, a renowned sage.

-According to the legend, Vikhasini, the daughter of Hiranyakasipu, sought to avenge her father’s death at the hands of Lord Vishnu.
-She performed intense penance to seek a boon from Lord Brahma, wishing for a powerful son capable of defeating Lord Vishnu.
-Lord Brahma, recognizing the futility of such a wish against an immortal deity, granted her a son from Lord Shiva instead.
+- According to the legend, Vikhasini, the daughter of the demon king Hiranyakasipu, sought revenge for her father’s death at the hands of Lord Vishnu.
+She performed intense penance to Lord Brahma to ask for a son who could defeat Lord Vishnu.
+Recognizing the futility of her wish, Lord Brahma granted her a son born from Lord Shiva instead.

-Vikhasini disguised herself as Goddess Parvati and had a union with Lord Shiva, leading to the birth of a great demon named Andasura.
-She instigated Andasura to seek revenge for his grandfather Hiranyakasipu’s death by attacking Devaloka (the realm of the gods).
-Andasura conquered Devaloka, prompting the gods, including Lord Vishnu, Lord Shiva, and Lord Brahma, to seek the help of Goddess Adi Parasakthi.
+- Vikhasini disguised herself as Goddess Parvati and united with Lord Shiva, giving birth to a demon named Andasura.
+Andasura waged a war against the gods, conquering Devaloka (the realm of the gods).
+The gods, including Lord Vishnu, Lord Shiva, and Lord Brahma, then sought the help of Goddess Adi Parasakthi.

-Goddess Adi Parasakthi agreed to intervene and, disguised as a beautiful maiden, lured Andasura close to her.
-When he attempted to misbehave with her, the goddess became furious and killed him with her trident.
-She then revealed that Lord Vishnu would incarnate as Parasurama to annihilate 21 generations of evil Kshatriyas, performing penance at the place where she had slain Andasura.
-Parasurama would construct a shrine with a Linga and a Dharapatra (a type of vessel).
+- Goddess Adi Parasakthi intervened by luring Andasura to her and, upon his misbehavior, killed him with her trident.
+She revealed that Lord Vishnu would incarnate as Parasurama to annihilate 21 generations of evil Kshatriyas.
+Parasurama was instructed to build a shrine at the site where she had slain Andasura.

-Over time, the location of this shrine was lost, buried beneath the earth.
-Later, King Veerabahu of Tulunadu, who was initially childless and then had a son named Bangaraja, ruled justly and brought prosperity to the region.
-Goddess Mangala Devi appeared in King Bangaraja’s dreams and revealed the hidden shrine’s location, where the Nethravati and Phalguni rivers intersect.
+- Over time, the shrine became lost beneath the earth, only to be rediscovered by King Veerabahu of Tulunadu, who had been blessed with a son named Bangaraja.
+In a dream, Goddess Mangala Devi revealed the location of the hidden shrine, where the Nethravati and Phalguni rivers intersect.

 Beliefs